 PHOENIX officers will conduct an initial assessment of the property and provide the property manager with a detailed report outlining which requirements they do and do not meet.
 Officers will conduct periodic followups and annual assessments to ensure requirements are continually being met.

 Apartment communities that meet these criteria will have a Project PHOENIX liaison officer assigned to their property.
 Property managers will receive individualized incident cards informing them of any crimes or events that occurred on or near their property in a timely manner.
 The properties will be listed on this website as an active and participating member.
 In addition, signs can be placed on their property identifying them as an active member.

 The following apartment communities have volunteered to partner with the Project PHOENIX team and are currently working toward meeting the above mentioned criteria.

-Courtney Reserve at Cary Park
+Arbors at Cary

 The Grove at Cary Park

 Hawthorne at the Parkway

 Landmark at Watercrest

 Meridian at Harrison Pointe